eldoyle/PythonIntro/_episodes/06-Loops.md

 |                     | u     | 4 + 1 = 5 |
 | After the loop:     | u     | 5 |

-After three more updates, length is 5; Since there is nothing left in 'aeiou' for Python to process, the loop finishes and the print statement on line 4 tells us our final answer.
+After three more updates, length is 5; Since there is nothing left in 'aeiou' for Python to process, the loop finishes and the print statement on the last line tells us our final answer.

 Note that a loop variable is just a variable that’s being used to record progress in a loop.
 It still exists after the loop is over, and we can re-use variables previously defined as loop variables as well: